Snore your way to success!

 Therefore, it is incredibly important to get the correct amount of sleep at night, to give your body the ability to work its best!

 What is meant by “good sleep hygiene”?

 “Good sleep hygiene” refers to the many methods employed to help you optimise your body’s chance to recover and heal whilst asleep.
-Just like your own personal body hygiene, you should take just as much care with your body’s sleep hygiene.
+Just like your own personal care and hygiene, you should tend to your body’s sleep hygiene.
 You wouldn’t not brush your teeth in the morning, so why wouldn’t you have a full 8 hours sleep at night?

 How can we improve our sleep?

 There are many methods that can be used to help improve an individual’s sleep hygiene.
 Some of these include: